Last updated on March 4, 2026

 Density/Heat Themes

-Density themes use different colors that correspond tot he density of point features.
-This type of theme is useful for visualizing the density of features in different locations.
+Density themes use different colors that correspond to the density of point features on a regular grid, optionally weighting each point using a weighting value.
+This type of theme is useful for visualizing the density of features in different locations and is useful for showing:

 This heat theme shows where customers are more densely located.